mahaahaadi/mahaahaadi.github.io/README.md

   navigator.clipboard.writeText(copyText.value);

   /* Alert the copied text */
-  alert("You have successfully copied my number : " + copyText.value);
+   alert("You have successfully copied my number " + copyText.value + ", save it else I can't see your status 😂");
 }
 </script>